Before you start

 Follow all of the instructions in “Setting Up” carefully.

 There may be some odor present while printing.
 However, if you detect a strong, sharp smell that also causes eyes, nose, or throat irritation, or if there is visible smoke escaping while the lid is closed, stop immediately and re-check your exhaust setup.
-If the irritation and/or smoke emissions do not abate, discontinue using your Glowforge and contact support.
+If the irritation and/or smoke emissions do not abate, discontinue using your Glowforge and contact Glowforge Support.

 Pro Users: There may be small openings around the edges of the passthrough slot.
 This is expected; your Glowforge Pro’s powerful fans will whisk smoke and fumes away into the exhaust hose.